invertase/react-native-firebase/docs/messaging/usage/index.md

 #### Subscribing to topics

-To subscribe a device, call the `subscribeToTopic` method with the topic name:
+To subscribe a device, call the `subscribeToTopic` method with the topic name (must not include "/"):

 ```js
 messaging()